keebio/keebio-docs/docs/quefrency-rev2-sinc-build-guide.md

 title: Quefrency & Sinc
 ---

-## Build guide compatibility
+## Build Compatibility

-This build guide is for the Quefrency Rev. 2 or higher and the Sinc, which feature pre-soldered components.
-For Quefrency Rev. 1 PCBs, see [Quefrency Rev. 1 Build Guide](quefrency-rev1-build-guide.md)
+This build guide is exclusively for Quefrency Rev. 2 or higher and Sinc!
+They both have pre-soldered components.
+If you have the Quefrency Rev. 1 PCBs, see [Quefrency Rev. 1 Build Guide](quefrency-rev1-build-guide.md).

 ## Videos of Builds

-Here's a list of Quefrency and Sinc build videos various people have created:
+Here are some cool folks who have built these keyboards!
+Give them a look to see how they do it.

 * [FrostyKoala - Prototype Quefrency Rev. 2 Build](https://youtu.be/C-eKjwpLnfI)
 * [FrostyKoala - Prototype Sinc Rev. 1 Build](https://youtu.be/3_U_SxKhygA)